PowerShellMafia/PowerSploit/README.md

 A proxy function used to extend the built-in Get-Member cmdlet.
 It adds the '-Private' parameter allowing you to display non-public .NET members

+#### `New-Object`

+A proxy function for New-Object that accepts a CLSID with the -ComObject parameter.

 #### `Get-Strings`

 Dumps strings from files in both Unicode and Ascii.
 This cmdlet replicates the functionality of strings.exe from Sysinternals.